Getting Started

 Get up and running with the Beamable CLI.

-The Beamable CLI is a dotnet tool that allows developers to interact with Beamable via the CLI.
-It can be used to manage Beamable Content, Microservices, as well as make arbitrary requests to the Beamable backend.
+The Beamable CLI is a dotnet tool that allows developers to interact with Beamable.
+It can manage a variety of Beamable technologies, including Microservices, Content, and other services.

 Dependencies